 Bookshare.org, the world's largest online digital library, offers more than 60,000 books and 150 periodicals in downloadable digital and refreshable braille formats to qualified members.

-In 2007 Hadley and Bookshare.org initiated a partnership to provide free membership to all current U.S. Hadley students and a discounted membership for all current non-U.S. Hadley students.
+In 2007 Hadley and Bookshare.org initiated a partnership to provide free membership to all visually impaired U.S. Hadley learners and a discounted membership for non-U.S. Hadley learners.
 This strategic collaboration will extend the reach of both organizations and provide a broad range of learning and reading materials to people who are print disabled.
-At this time, the school has added most of Hadley's supplemental course material to the library.
+At this time, most of Hadley's supplemental course material has been added to the library.

-Free membership: For all currently enrolled Hadley students living in the United States.
+Free membership: For all visually impaired currently enrolled Hadley learners living in the United States.

-Reduced membership fee: For currently enrolled non-U.S. resident students, including those from Canada, and Hadley students who have completed a course in the past but are not currently enrolled.
+Reduced membership fee: For currently enrolled visually impaired non-U.S. resident learners, including those from Canada, and Hadley learners who have completed a course in the past but are not currently active.

 Visit the Bookshare website: www.bookshare.org.
 Under the "Membership" tab, click on "Membership Options" Select the "Individual Memberships" link.
 Select the "Sign up for an individual membership" link.
 You will be prompted for information such as age, name, address and student status.